rsobon/TestableCode/Example2/README.md

 ## `Example2Tests`
 - We can test both the `Pokemon` entity and `ImportingStatus` thanks to extracting logic to isolated class
-- We can't however test the `Timestamp` property of Pokemon class and `Console.WriteLine` because it's tightly coupled
+- We can't test the `Timestamp` property of Pokemon class and `Console.WriteLine` because it's tightly coupled